-Five Below, Inc. Hancock Fabrics, Inc. Kirkland's, Inc. Leapfrog Enterprises Inc. Shoe Carnival Inc. Sport Chalet, Inc. Vera Bradley Inc. Wet Seal Inc. Zumiez Inc. CPI Corp., Hot Topic, Inc., and Steven Madden, Ltd. were eliminated from the Company's peer group for the 2014 analysis.
-Body Central Corp. and Hancock Fabrics, Inc. were added to the 2014 peer group.
-The Company still competes with much larger companies for executive talent, but the Committee believes that the 2014 peer group is more appropriate in most instances for benchmarking purposes.
+CEC Entertainment Inc., Coldwater Creek, Inc., and Sport Chalet, Inc. were eliminated from the Company's peer group for the 2015 analysis.
+Francesca's Holdings Corp. was added to the 2015 peer group.
+The Company still competes with much larger companies for executive talent, but the Committee believes that the 2015 peer group is more appropriate in most instances for benchmarking purposes.
 In addition to the peer group information, Meridian also provided size-adjusted, retail industry survey market data provided by Equilar, Inc.

-In January 2014, the Committee reviewed a report from Meridian comparing each element of total direct compensation for the Company's NEOs against market data.
-The Committee observed that total target direct compensation levels for 2013 were within a reasonable range of the market 50 th percentile for our executive team.
+In January 2015, the Committee reviewed a report from Meridian comparing each element of total direct compensation for the Company's NEOs against market data.
+The Committee observed that total target direct compensation levels for 2014 were within a reasonable range of the market 50th percentile for our executive team.